dpriovolos/Avanti-West-Coast-Project/README.md

 (4) How do we know whether and when NR should implement a weather-related emergency speed restriction?

 The models used in this case are Logistic Regression and a Neural Network, with the Neural Network outperforming Logistic Regression by 16% in accuracy.
 The data is not publicly avalable since it was confidential.

+This study focuses on the region north of Preston.
+The data provided contained information about operational decisions, effects of the actions taken and weather conditions.